samwisekind/discord-bot-wow-status/README.md

 ## Introduction

-This repository contains the source files of a Node server written in Typescript for a Discord bot that automatically posts messages related to _World of Warcraft_.
+This repository contains the source files of a Node server written in TypeScript for a Discord bot that automatically posts messages related to _World of Warcraft_.
 The bot is mostly for private use but it can be installed and used on any Discord server, however it must be hosted manually.

 Features of the bot include: